 Religion is an ugly, deeply rooted attempt from the enemy to keep us shackled.
 The Holy Spirit spoke to me as I was studying Luke 13 where Jesus healed a crippled woman on the sabbath.
-The religious people rebuked Him yet the Lord replied perfectly as always.
+When the religious people rebuked Him, the Lord replied perfectly as always.

 Growing up in a very strict Christian home, we had many rules.
 There was always a list of what not to do.
 I was unfamiliar with the God of grace and the God of unconditional love.
-I viewed His approval just as I was taught, which was performance based.
-As long is I strived for perfection than God was happy, sitting on His throne smiling.
+I viewed His approval just as I was taught, which was performance-based.
+As long as I strived for perfection than God was well pleased, sitting on His throne smiling down on me.

 We can never really grasp how deep His love is for us when we are bound by a religious, performance mentality.
 You see, His love doesn’t make sense.
 He loves us in our weakness.

 “I will never love you more or less than I do right now.” -Jesus

 Just as the religious people were bent on certain animals being unclean and unholy to eat.
 Jesus once again was quick to set the record straight.

 Jesus called the crowd to Him and said, Listen and understand.
 What goes into someones mouth does not defile them, but what comes out of their mouth, that is what defiles them.” -Matthew 15